 I looked in.
 I looked out.
 I looked around.
 I was still all by myself and decided to walk further deep on the same trail, taking a chance to find my way to Highway 200.
-A kilometer in, the trail turned left and I climbed the floodway swimming through deep soft snow.
-I fell down a couple of times on my face in snow in futile attempt to run being almost waist deep.
+A kilometre in, the trail turned left and I climbed the floodway swimming through the deep soft snow.
+I fell down a couple of times on my face in the snow in futile attempt to run being almost waist deep.
 “0115 hours.
-I don’t know how far am I, but if trail is going to be like this, I must do something out of the box” I bit myself, while taking a long look at the watch.
+I don’t know how far am I, but if the trail is going to be like this, I must do something out of the box” I bit myself while taking a long look at the watch.
 Suddenly, two bikers passed on their fatbikes and now they were walking ahead of me.
-I followed them, only to find two flashing headlamps on the other end of floodway.
-Tom and Dallas, the race officials, were waiting there to cheer the racers for having battered through toughest stretch.
-Eyes were moist again, but in happiness.
+I followed them, only to find two flashing headlamps on the other end of the floodway.
+Tom and Dallas, the race officials, were waiting there to cheer the racers for having battered through the toughest stretch.
+Eyes were moist again but in happiness.
 I was on the right trail.
-I had 6 hours for 28 kilometers to finish.
+I had 6 hours for 28 kilometres to finish.

 I signed up for Classic 120 category of self-supported “Actif Epica”, one among toughest cold weather endurance races in Canada, to be covered on foot in extreme dead of winter in Canadian prairies where temperature often drops below -35C, on an unmarked trail with an aim to qualify for Tuscobia 160 mile and Arrowhead 135 mile foot-race in 2018.
 Having no past experience of running in cold and snow, I knew I had a challenge no other competitor was facing.
 In order to start Actif Epica, a racer must get his gear checked-in before pre-race meeting.
 The mandatory gear included – windproof insulated jacket and pants (other than racing gear), a whistle, magnetic compass or GPS, reflective taping in front and back, emergency edible food worth 2000 calories, 2L insulated water container, headlamp, and flashing lights for front and back.
 Mittens, gaiters, toque, ice cleats, balaclava were other important things a runner must have to start this race.